ShyandeepDas/ecem202a_project/software/README.md

-Add your project's code to this folder.

-#Instructions on testing the code:
+##Instructions on testing the code:

 Upload the notebook to colab and perform following steps!